cometaj2/huckle/README.rst

     Note that an existing configuration file is left alone if the command is run multiple times for the same CLI.

-    An example CLI that can be used with Huckle is available on hcli.io:
+    An example HCLI that can be used with Huckle is available on hcli.io:
         - https://hcli.io/hcli/cli/jsonf?command=jsonf (HCLI root)
         - https://hcli.io/hal/#/hcli/ (HAL Browser navigation)